willwood/Blank-RapidWeaver-Theme/README.md

 RapidWeaver compatibility includes both RapidWeaver 8 and RapidWeaver Classic.
 All common page types like [Stacks](https://yourhead.com/stacks) are supported.

 ## License & Support
 Blank is free to download and use under the MIT software license agreement.
+See the [LICENSE](LICENSE) file for details.

-However it's ongoing development entails much time and effort, so I would really appreciate a donation for what you think Blank is worth to you.
+It's ongoing development entails much time and effort, so I would really appreciate a donation for what you think Blank is worth to you.
 A one-off or reoccuring donation can be pledged using either of these services:

 - [Buy Me A Coffee](https://buymeacoffee.com/willwoodgac)
 - [Ko-Fi](https://ko-fi.com/E1E7H2Z7R)

 Paid support is available if you need one-to-one help direct from me.
 Please email me through my website with details of what you need help with.
 I will reply with an idea of timescale and cost.

-### Disclaimer
 RapidWeaver is a registered trademark of Realmac Software Limited.
 This project is not affiliated with, endorsed by, or sponsored by Realmac Software Limited.